 - 1- 1 1/2 tsp. pure vanilla extract (to make your own)

-- Combine all ingredients in a blender and process until well mixed and the mixture sticks together.
+- Combine all ingredients in any blender and process until well mixed and the mixture sticks together.
 Form into 1″ balls.

 - I double the recipe and freeze some.